ctopher78/network-automation-course/README.md

 This lab contains a simple Juniper fabric topology consiting of 2 spine switches and 3 leaf switches (all vQFX).

-The automation for this assignment uses NAPALM and Nornir to read the networks current BGP state and generates an HTML/JS DOT page representing the BPG connections between all the devices and there status.
+The automation for this assignment uses NAPALM and Nornir to read the networks current BGP state and generates an HTML/JS DOT page representing the BPG connections between all the devices and thier status.